nchursin/json2apex/README.md

 ## Description
 A tool to generate Apex code from JSON.
 You can use it to generate an Apex class either from a API resposne/request sample or from predefined schema.

+## Requirements
+1. Sublime Text 3
+2. [MavensMate](http://mavensmate.com/ "MavensMate") is highly recommended.
+This plugin uses MM's Apex syntax highlight.

+Since MavensMate requires ST 3, there will be no ST 2 support.

 ## Installation
 ### Manual
 Clone this repo to `your_sublime_dir/Packages/`.
 Restart Sublime if needed.